jordangm94/scheduler-/README.md

 # Interview Scheduler

-Using the latest tools and techniques, this React application allows users to book and cancel interviews.
+Using the latest tools and techniques, this single page React application allows users to book and cancel interviews.
 It combines a concise API with a WebSocket server to build a realtime experience.

 ## Final Product: